 To provide networking opportunities

-To promote involvement between your institution and our international association, in order to create support for your local initiatives.
+To promote involvement between your institution and our international affiliated associations

 Once the application is approved, the applicant must sign an MOU before traveling overseas.

 After the site has been chosen, local requirements might apply to each visitor.